The Southern Out Islands Restaurants

 The Southern Out Islands Restaurant Reviews

 Don't expect gourmet food, but do anticipate fresh fish, lobster, conch, fresh-baked bread, and coconut tarts.
-Cat Island is known for its spicy coarse yellow grits cooked with crab, and grits and peas with onions and tomatoes.
-(Call chef Sherman Russell at the Bridge Inn in New Bight and he will make some for you.)
-Don't miss "flour cakes," another Cat Island specialty, which taste similar to large vanilla wafers.
-A good bet for Friday or Saturday nights is an outdoor Fish Fry at a colorful beach shack, such as Regatta Beach on Cat Island or Kiwanis Park on Inagua.
+Don't miss "flour cakes," another Cat Island specialty, which taste similar to large vanilla wafers (visit Alnor’s Bakery and Lennora will warm them up for you).
+A good bet for Friday or Saturday nights is an outdoor fish fry at a colorful beach shack, such as Regatta Beach on Cat Island or Kiwanis Park on Inagua.

 Browse The Southern Out Islands Restaurants